Communicating the sum of sources over a network: Case of three sources and three terminals

-In this section we present our structural decomposition of $G=(V,E)$.
-We assume throughout that $G$ is directed and acyclic, that it has three sources $s_1,s_2,s_3$, three terminals $t_1,t_2,t_3$ and that any internal vertex in $V$ (namely, any vertex which is neither a source or a sink) has total degree at most $3$.
+As justified in our previous discussions, we assume throughout that any internal vertex in $V$ (namely, any vertex which is neither a source or a sink) has total degree at most $3$.
 Moreover, we assume $G$ satisfies the connectivity requirements specified in Theorem~\ref{the:main}.

 We start by labeling the vertices of $G$.
 A vertex $v \in V$ is labeled by a pair $(c_s,c_t)$ specifying how many sources (terminals) it is {\em connected} to.
 Specifically, $c_s(v)$ equals the number of sources $s_i$ for which there exists a path connecting $s_i$ and $v$ in $G$.
 Similarly, $c_t(v)$ equals the number of terminals $t_j$ for which there exists a path connecting $v$ and $t_j$ in $G$.
 For example, any source is labeled by the pair $(1,3)$, and any terminal by the pair $(3,1)$.
 An internal vertex $v$ labeled $(\cdot,1)$ is connected to a single terminal only.
 This implies that any information leaving $v$ will reach at most a single terminal.
-Such vertices $v$ play an important role in the definitions to come.
-This concludes the labeling of $V$.

-An edge $e=(u,v)$ for which $v$ is labeled $(\cdot,1)$ will be referred to as a {\em terminal} edge.
-Namely, any information flowing on $e$ can reach at most a single terminal.
-If this terminal is $t_j$ then we will say that $e$ is a $t_j$-edge.
-Clearly, the set of $t_1$-edges is disjoint from the set of $t_2$-edges (and similarly for any pair of terminals).
-An edge which is not a terminal edge will be referred to as a {\em remaining} edge or an $r$-edge for short.

-We now prove some structural properties of the edge sets we have defined.
-First of all, there exists an ordering of edges in $E$ in which any $r$-edge comes before any terminal edge, and in addition there is no path from a terminal edge to an $r$-edge.
-This is obtained by an appropriate topological order in $G$.
-Moreover, for any terminal $t_j$, the set of $t_j$-edges form a connected subgraph of $G$ rooted at $t_j$.
-To see this note that by definition each $t_j$-edge $e$ is connected to $t_j$ and all the edges on a path between $e$ and $t_j$ are $t_j$-edges.
-Finally, the head of an $r$-edge is either of type $(\cdot, 2)$ or $(\cdot, 3)$ (as otherwise it would be a terminal edge).

-For each terminal $t_j$ we now define a set of vertices referred to as the leaf set $L_j$ of $t_j$.
-This definition shall play an important role in our discussions. \begin{definition} {\it Leaf set of a terminal.} Let $P=(s_i=v_1,v_2,\dots,v_\ell=t_j)$ be a path from $s_i$ to $t_j$.
-Consider the intersection of $P$ with the set of $t_j$-edges, This intersection consists of a subpath $P'$, $(v_P,\dots,v_\ell=t_j)$ of $P$ for which the label of $v_P$ is either $(\cdot,2)$ or $(\cdot, 3)$, and the label of any other vertex in $P'$ is $(\cdot,1)$.
-We refer to $v_P$ as the leaf of $t_j$ corresponding to path $P$, and the set of all leaves of $t_j$ as the leaf set $L_j$. \end{definition}

-We remark that (a) the leaf set of $t_j$ is the set of nodes of in-degree 0 in the subgraph consisting of $t_j$-edges and (b) a source node can be a leaf node for a given terminal.